sillybytes/sillybytes/posts/legacy/2015/12/migrating-gnulinux-installation-to-ssd.md

 /dev/sda3          50G 83 Linux
 ```

-* */dev/sda1* is a 1GB swap
+- */dev/sda1* is a 1GB swap
-* */dev/sda2* is the GNU/Linux system installation
+- */dev/sda2* is the GNU/Linux system installation
-* */dev/sda3* is my /home partition (with just the more important data)
+- */dev/sda3* is my /home partition (with just the more important data)

-This way I can keep my system as it was before, and the new smaller */home* will
+This way I can keep my system as it was before, and the new (smaller) */home*
-contain the data of daily use.
-Videos, music, books, etc; Could be used
+will contain the data of daily use.
+Other stuff like videos, music, books, etc,
-connecting the old HDD with a SATA-USB converter.
+will remain in the old HDD.

 # Backup

-DO NOT remove, nor modify the old HDD partition structure before the system is
+DO NOT delete, nor modify the old HDD partition structure before the system is
 ported AND tested in the SSD, you don't want to lose your system or data, do
 you?

 While playing with your storage devices is a good idea to keep a completely
 separate and isolated backup so your data will survive if you mess something up.

-I made a backup for my `/home` and `/` partitions using a 1TB external (USB)
+I made a backup for my `/home` and `/` partitions using a 1TB external USB drive
-hard drive like so:
+like so:

 ```
 /mnt/